We are dedicated to supporting the wellbeing and personal development of all learners here at USP College.

 - Actively promote fundamental British Values.

-- Demonstrate awareness and understand of risk to learners in their school/college and their geographical area.
+- Demonstrate awareness and understand the risk to learners in their school/college and their geographical area.
 Local Safeguarding Children's Boards (LSCBs) will have carried out risk assessments, taking account of local issues/tensions, local police intelligence and the political context at home and abroad.

 - Equip staff to identify 'vulnerable' learners and how to challenge extremist ideas.